Mootly/mpc_dateTimeOperations/README.md

 | mpc_datetime.min.js.map   | Map file.
 | _invoke.js                | Example implementation code.

+## Installation

+Download this repo, or just the script, and add it to the script library for your site.

+This script has no external dependencies.

-## Implementation
+## Configuration

 ### Recommended HTML Code

-The script is class driven.
+The script is HTML class attribute driven.
 The default classes are as follows:

 To autofill a date or time field, the default class is `autofill`.